Skip to content

 • CCPA: Addresses data access and deletion rights for California-based workers.

-What it means for clients: External audits confirm that payroll controls and data handling are reviewed and tested.
+What this means for you: External audits confirm that payroll controls and data handling are reviewed and tested.

 Core compliance features